St. Catherine's Church

 How would you like to arrive?

-Its 103 metre high tower is visible from afar and is considered the tallest medieval building in western Lower Saxony.
-St Katharinen was first mentioned in the 13th century.
+Its 103-meter-high tower is visible from afar and is considered the tallest medieval structure in western Lower Saxony.
+St. Katharinen was first mentioned in the 13th century.

 History: